 Copper falls as investors await signs of real demand

-LONDON (Reuters) - Copper hit a one-week low on Monday as a rally driven by infrastructure plans in China and the promise of policy easing by the European Central Bank and U.S. Federal Reserve ran out of steam, and as the euro sank on renewed uncertainty over Spain.
+LONDON (Reuters) - Copper hit a one-week low on Monday as a rally driven by infrastructure plans in China and policy easing by the European Central Bank and the U.S. Federal Reserve ran out of steam, and as the euro sank on renewed uncertainty over Spain.

 The euro fell versus the dollar as investors fretted over when Spain will seek external aid, a condition for the ECB to start buying Spanish bonds.
-A weaker-than-expected German Ifo business climate reading also weighed on the common currency. <EUR/>
+Also weighing was a weaker-than-expected German Ifo business climate reading. <EUR/>

-A weak euro makes dollar-priced metals more costly for European and other non-U.S. investors.
+A weak euro makes dollar-priced metals costly for European and other non-U.S. investors.

-Copper also eased due to weak demand from top consumer China ahead of a week-long national holiday, with Chinese manufacturers still waiting to see orders related to Beijing's infrastructure expansion plans.
+Copper was also weighed by weak demand from top consumer China ahead of a week-long national holiday, and as Chinese manufacturers were still waiting to see orders from Beijing's infrastructure expansion plans.

-Benchmark three-month copper on the London Metal Exchange closed at $8,183 a tonne, having earlier hit its lowest in more than a week at $8,150 a tonne.
-It closed at $8,281.5 on Friday.
+Benchmark three-month copper on the London Metal Exchange edged down 0.86 percent to $8,210 a tonne by 0950 GMT, having earlier hit its lowest in more than a week at $8,182 a tonne.

 Copper, used in power and construction, hit a 4-1/2 month high last week of $8,422 a tonne.